melikesahiinn/4-Ozdemir-GulDeniz-PuzzleReformer/README.md

 - Puzzle: Evaluates the win condition by querying the Grid and determining whether the puzzle is solved.
 - Game / UI: Handles game states, rendering, and player feedback.

+ ### Level System

+The game uses a data-driven level system defined in levels.h and levels.cpp.

+Each level is represented by a LevelDef structure that specifies:
+- Grid size (N×N)
+- Tile size
+- Correct tile rotations
+- Initial tile rotations

+All levels are stored centrally and loaded dynamically by the game loop.
+This design allows new levels to be added or modified without changing core gameplay code.

+Level-Specific Rules:
+- Level 4 introduces locked tiles that cannot be selected or rotated.
+- Level 5 enforces a move limit; exceeding the limit resets the level.